John Green (radio producer): Early politics

 While an undergraduate, Green was President of the Cambridge Union.
 During a visit to the Oxford Union, on 13 February 1930, he was involved in a debate on "House believes Fascism is necessary".
 The record shows that "He argued that no one is interested in politics any more, so they should be left to Mussolini."

 John Platts-Mills encountered Green at meetings of the English Mistery in the early 1930s.
-In 1931, as chairman of the Cambridge University Conservative Association, Green wrote a essay dedicated to Gerard Wallop, Viscount Lymington of the English Mistery: it was for Dorothy Crisp's collection The Rebirth of Conservatism.
+In 1931, as chairman of the Cambridge University Conservative Association, Green wrote an essay dedicated to Gerard Wallop, Viscount Lymington of the English Mistery: it was for Dorothy Crisp's collection The Rebirth of Conservatism.
 At book length, he produced Mr. Baldwin.
 A Study in Post-war Conservatism (1933).

 In 1934, Green wrote in The National Review on Anthony Ludovici, in an article "Youth Speaks Out II.—A Political Writer".
 Green with William Sanderson, Wallop and Ludovici advocated for a return to a medieval constitution.
 Part I of "Youth Speaks Out", in the same issue, was by Duncan Sandys, with title "The British Movement", on a short-lived "rightist" conservative group.
 Editorial comment was:

 In the first article Mr. Duncan Sandys tells us what he is trying to do in the British Movement.
 In the second article Mr. John Green, a member of the English Mistery, a high loyalist Tory group, tells us about the writer who sets forth the ideals of his society.

 Ludovici's Violence, Sacrifice and War (1933), Creation and Recreation (1934) and Recovery: the Quest of regenerate national values (1935) were published by the St James Kin cell of the English Mistery; to whom he had lectured, on the Alexander technique.
 Green attended a 1939 private dinner of the Mistery, in his capacity as Constable of the St James Kin.